Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • Teaching

-The Master of Health Sciences in Audiology or Speech-Language Pathology runs for 6 consecutive terms (i.e., 2 years or 24 months) of full-time studies.
-It consists of 60 course units and 1,050 hours of clinical placement.
+The Master of Health Sciences in Audiology runs for 6 consecutive terms (i.e., 2 years or 24 months) of full-time studies.
+It consists of 60 course units and 350 hours of clinical placement.

-• Audiology: Assignments and exams may be written in either French or English.
-Clinical training placements may occur in French-speaking, English-speaking or bilingual contexts.
+The language of instruction is French; however, written assignments and exams may be completed in either French or English.
+Clinical training placements take place in Francophone, Anglophone or bilingual environments.

-The Audiology and Speech-Language Pathology program is governed by the University of Ottawa’s academic regulations on graduate studies and by program-specific regulations.
+The Audiology program is governed by the University of Ottawa’s academic regulations on graduate studies and by program-specific regulations.

-The clinical training component of the University of Ottawa’s Audiology and Speech-Language Pathology program consists of a sequence of 5 main clinical placements over 2 years.
+The clinical training component of the University of Ottawa’s Audiology program includes 5 main clinical placements over the 2 years of the program.
 Each placement includes specific objectives designed to provide students with a solid grounding in clinical skills.
 Additional placements may be required, depending on specific clinical hour needs.

 • Up-to-date record of immunization that reflects a pre-set schedule.
 Immunization requirements must be met before each clinical placement.
 No exemptions will be granted for personal or philosophical reasons.
 Only medical reasons will be considered.